xlladdins/xll/docs/Excel4MacrosH-P.md

 **OPEN.LINKS**?(document\_text1, document\_text2, ..., read\_only,
 type\_of\_link)

-Document\_text1, document\_text2,    are 1 to 12 arguments that are the
+Document\_text1, document\_text2,&nbsp;&nbsp;&nbsp;&nbsp;are 1 to 12
-names of supporting documents in the form of text, or arrays or references that contain text.
+arguments that are the names of supporting documents in the form of text, or arrays or references that contain text.

-Read\_only    is a logical value corresponding to the read/write status of the linked worksheet.
+Read\_only&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the read/write status of the linked worksheet.
 If read\_only is TRUE, the sheet can be modified but changes cannot be saved; if FALSE or omitted, changes to the sheet can be saved.
 Read\_only applies only to Microsoft Excel, WKS, and SYLK documents.

-Type\_of\_link    is a number from 1 to 6 that specifies what type of link you want to get information about.
+Type\_of\_link&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 6 that
+specifies what type of link you want to get information about.

 |                    |                        |
 | ------------------ | ---------------------- |